zylx0532/pasztor.at/_posts/2018-06-23-the-cookie-cutter-architecture.md

 title:         "The Cookie Cutter Architecture"
 date:          "2018-06-23 00:00:00"
 categories:    blog
-excerpt:       "When it comes to business applications, you need an architecure that scales well.
+excerpt:       "When it comes to business applications, you need an architecture that scales well.
 This is my take, based on Uncle Bobs EBI."
 preview:       /assets/img/cookie-cutter-architecture.jpg
 fbimage:       /assets/img/cookie-cutter-architecture.png
 twitterimage:  /assets/img/cookie-cutter-architecture.png